danielstocks/webcloud/pages/blog/2021-11-23-minimal-git-config-mac-m1-zsh.md

 Edit (2024-05-21): This can now also be set to happen automatically with the [push.autoSetupRemote](https://git-scm.com/docs/git-push#Documentation/git-push.txt-pushautoSetupRemote) git configuration flag.

+You can set it by running `git config --global --add --bool push.autoSetupRemote true` in your CLI.

 ## Minor Zsh improvements

 ### Prompt